cac-t-u-s/cac-t-u-s.github.io/om-sharp/pages/index.md

 Boxes can represent either **Lisp functions**, other **embedded or external visual programs** (sub-patches), **simple values** or **object constructors**.

-A patch can also include inputs and outputs (to receive arguments or return values when it is embedded in another patch), textual comments, and specific _active_ components (e.g. buttons, sliders etc.) used to set values as arguments of other boxes.
+A patch can also include inputs and outputs (to receive arguments or return values when it is embedded in another patch), textual comments, and specific _active_ components (e.g. buttons, sliders, etc.) used to set values and arguments for other boxes.

 > Use <kbd>Ctrl/⌘</kbd>+<kbd>N</kbd> to open a new patch window.
 See [Document management](doc-management) for more info on opening/saving/managing patches.